Analysis-Brexit deal or no deal, meat supply lines will choke on red tape

 New rules will also apply to EU exports coming into Britain.

-Britain's food, feed and drink exports to EU totalled 14.2 billion pounds ($18.92 billion) in 2019, while imports were worth 33.7 billion, British government data show.
+Britain's food, feed and drink exports to EU totalled 14.2 billion pounds in 2019, while imports were worth 33.7 billion, British government data show.

 Lamb is among the most important of Britain's meat exports with around one-third of production traded abroad, mostly to the EU.